 Windows 10 can provide me an almost identical experience to Linux or macOS when I use Visual Studio Code, Google Chrome, and Ubuntu via Windows Subsystem for Linux (WSL).
 Code’s Integrated Terminal gives me near parity across macOS, Linux, and Windows.
 While I did need to install “full” Windows because Windows S won’t run Code, Chrome, or WSL, I feel this makes sense for power users and there is no discernable speed difference after making the switch.

 Windows Subsystem for Linux works especially well for bash, the Azure CLI, and the Linux tools I use for the cloud.
-While WSL manages these tasks well, I often prefer to develop inside containers when working with certain Go, python, Java or other projects and the ability to run Containers without VMs and with native performance is a key reason I run Linux on the Go and dual boot Ubuntu.
+While WSL handles these tasks well, I often prefer to develop inside containers when working with certain Go, python, Java or other projects and the ability to run Containers without VMs and with native performance is a key reason I run Linux on the Go and dual boot Ubuntu.

 Do I build Kubernetes locally on the Go?
 No, and I haven’t tried.
 In order to do these things as fast as I like, I often offload those types of tasks to a Virtual Machine or Container Instance in the cloud.
 And on the Go that is just as fast.